DataFire/Integrations/integrations/generated/google_compute/README.md

   * maximumCardsPerInstance `integer`: [Output Only] Maximum accelerator cards allowed per instance.
   * name `string`: [Output Only] Name of the resource.
   * selfLink `string`: [Output Only] Server-defined fully-qualified URL for this resource.
   * zone `string`: [Output Only] The name of the zone where the accelerator type resides, such as us-central1-a.
+You must specify this field as part of the HTTP request URL.
+It is not settable as a field in the request body.

 ### AcceleratorTypeAggregatedList
 * AcceleratorTypeAggregatedList `object`